rays/OSync/README.markdown

 ### Main Elements ###

-* uid: Unique ID for the feed itself, great for using with [SUP](http://code.google.com/p/simpleupdateprotocol/)
+* uid: Unique ID for the feed itself, great for using in conjunction with [SUP](http://code.google.com/p/simpleupdateprotocol/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/) or [rssCloud](http://rsscloud.org/)
-* ping_feed: A central place to see which oSync feeds have been updated.
-Usually a location for a servers [SUP](http://code.google.com/p/simpleupdateprotocol/) feed _(Optional)_
+* hub: A central place to see which oSync feeds have been updated.
+Usually a location for a servers [SUP](http://code.google.com/p/simpleupdateprotocol/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/) or [rssCloud](http://rsscloud.org/) location _(Optional)_
 * title: Title of the feed
 * subtitle: Subtitle for this feed _(Optional)_
 * summary: A short description of this feed _(Optional)_
 * uri: URI to where on this content came from
 * language: Based on the [W3C standard language codes](http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes)
 * copywrite: A string describing the copywrite for this feed
+* copywrite_image: Image representation of copywrite, such as a [Creative Commons](http://creativecommons.org/) logo _(Optional)_
-* location: either text or lat&lng _(Optional)_
+* location: A string containing either a text location such as "Oakville, Ontario, Canada" or latitude and longitude such as "43.437933,-79.754251" _(Optional)_
 * pub_date: Date the feed was first published in [ISO 8601](http://en.wikipedia.org/wiki/ISO-8601) format example: 2009-08-05T11:17Z
 * updated_date: Last time the feed was updated
 * generator: What application/script created this output.
 Helpful for debugging. _(Optional)_
 * tags: A list of tags/keywords/categories that you wish to associate with this feed _(Optional)_
 * image: Should be a square .jpg image that is at least 600 x 600 pixels
-* thumbnail: A thumbnail version (32x32) of the image in the 'image' key
+* image_thumbnail: A thumbnail version (32x32) of the image in the 'image' key
 * items: A list of items (see below for item description)

 ### Items ###